 To understand the barriers to geothermal innovation and how to overcome them, Clean Air Task Force (CATF) embarked on a series of listening sessions.
-From October 2022 to January 2023, CATF conducted 24 conversations with representatives from 21 organizations actively engaged in geothermal innovation.
-This included industrial partners (developers, drilling companies, and service companies), national and university laboratories, and more.
-The focus of these listening sessions was to identify policy gaps and industry needs related to the research, development, and demonstration of next-generation geothermal energy.
+Between 2022 and 2023, CATF conducted 24 conversations with representatives from 21 organizations actively engaged in geothermal innovation.
+This included public and private research groups, drilling service companies, geothermal start-ups, and more.
+The focus of these listening sessions was to identify policy gaps related to the research, development, and demonstration of next-generation geothermal energy.

 Barrier 1: Inability to deploy projects